kukunoorumaheshreddy/IPLFantasy/README.md

 ### Chrome says "Don't paste code you don't understand"
 Type `allow pasting` in the console and press Enter.
 Then paste the script.

+### JSONBin upload failed
+Check the console for the error.
+Most likely your API key is wrong — type `localStorage.removeItem('jsonbin_key')` and re-run the script to re-enter it.

-### Script seems stuck / no download after 2 minutes
+### Script stops updating / red errors after a while
-Check the console for red errors.
-Most likely your session expired — refresh the page, log in again, then re-paste the script.
+Your fantasy session expired.
+Refresh the page, log in again, and re-paste the script.

 ### Dashboard shows "No data loaded"
-The JSON file hasn't been pushed to the repo yet.
-Make sure the file is in the `master-snapshots/` folder and pushed to GitHub.
+No one has run the script recently.
+Either run `update-data.js` yourself, or check if there are snapshot files in `master-snapshots/` (the dashboard falls back to these).

 ### Points look slightly different from the fantasy app
-The script accounts for boosters (power-ups), but some edge cases may cause small differences.
-These are cosmetic and don't affect rankings.
+Live match scores are estimated from player data.
+Once a match is finalized, the official scores replace the estimates automatically on the next script run.

 ---

 ## How It Works

 ### update-data.js
-1. Fetches the IPL match schedule to find all completed matches
+1. Fetches the IPL match schedule to find all completed and live matches
 2. For each league member: calls the `overall-get` API to get all match data in one shot
+3. For live matches: calculates scores from player data, filtering by teams playing in each fixture
-3. Detects booster usage (FREE_HIT, DOUBLE_POWER, etc.) and calculates bonus points
+4. Detects booster usage (FREE_HIT, DOUBLE_POWER, etc.) and calculates bonus points
-4. Builds cumulative rankings, transfer usage, and per-match breakdowns
+5. Builds cumulative rankings, transfer usage, and per-match breakdowns
-5. Downloads one self-contained JSON file with everything
+6. **Uploads the JSON to JSONBin** (cloud storage) — no file download needed
+7. **Repeats every 5 minutes** until the tab is closed

 ### Booster Calculation